Contentment. Is it possible? Is it achievable?

 Simple as that.

 We are eternal.
 This means we are far, far more than the sum total of our physical and physiological selves.
-Our bodies, our minds, our psyches…these are a very small part of who we are as humans.
+Our bodies, our minds, our psyches…these comprise a small part of who we are as humans.

 Contentment, real and verifiable and absolute, is achieved one way, and only one: from the hand of God to us.